BarisAlbayrakIEEE/VectorTree/README.md

 **Hence, as an in-house data structure, this confliction can be acceptable.**
 The insert operation is excluded as VectorTree does not preserve the order of the contained elements.

-The member functions and the iterators of VectorTree are tested hardly using gtest library.
+The member functions and the iterators of VectorTree are tested hardly using the gtest library.
+See [test sources](https://github.com/BarisAlbayrakIEEE/VectorTree/tree/master/test) directory for the gtest source files.
-See [test](https://github.com/BarisAlbayrakIEEE/VectorTree/tree/master/test) directory for the test results.
+Run test.out in the [build](https://github.com/BarisAlbayrakIEEE/VectorTree/tree/master/build/bin) directory in order to regenarate the test results.

-VectorTree is tested against std::vector and the primitive persistent vector described above using google benchmark library.
+VectorTree is tested against std::vector and the primitive persistent vector described above using the google benchmark library.
-See ([benchmark.pdf](benchmark.pdf)) in ../build/bin directory for the discussions on the results of the benchmark.
+See ([benchmark results](benchmark.pdf)) in the [build](https://github.com/BarisAlbayrakIEEE/VectorTree/tree/master/build/bin) directory for the discussions on the results of the benchmark.

 ## 4. Approach
 The below flowchart is followed for the operations at the end: